 GAUN preserves building standards in accordance with legal state regulations to protect against any natural disaster such as an earthquake.
-In case of power failure or blackout situations, a central back-up power generator is used.
-In case of fire, the SFL building includes 10 fire hoses and cabinets in Block B; 2 fire hoses and cabinets and 2 fire-escape staircases in Block A.
+In case of power failure or blackout situations, a back-up power generator is used.
+In case of fire, the SFL building includes 23 fire hoses and cabinets, 34 fire extinguishers, 338 smoke detectors and 1180 ceiling-mounted fire extinguishers.

-In case of emergency, provisions for the following service teams are provided, and members have been selected among the academic and administrative personnel at the university: a fire assistance team, rescue team, first aid service team, control centre and headquarters team, safety and guidelines team, social service team, and technical repair team.
+In case of emergency, the basement floor serves as an air-raid shelter.
+Provisions for the following service teams are provided, and members have been selected among the academic and administrative personnel at the university: a fire assistance team, rescue team, first aid service team, control centre and headquarters team, safety and guidelines team, social service team, and technical repair team.
 Members of these teams receive training to prepare for emergency situations, and materials to support these teams are provided by the Civil Defence Council.